MunibaP/MatchingAnEmailRegexTutorial/Gist_Tutorial/matchingEmail_gist.md

 ### Anchors

-In regular expressions, anchors are special characters that define specific positions within a string.
+In regular expressions, anchors are special characters that define specific position within a string.
 The `^` and `$` symbols are two main anchors in regex.
 The `^` symbol denotes the start of a string, while the `$` symbol represents the end of a string.
 These two anchors ensure that the pattern specified in the regex matches only at the beginning or end of the string, respectively.
 As a result, these two anchors are crucial for enforcing strict constraints on where a pattern can occur within a text or string.

 - **Example:**